ManuelLecha/manuellecha-web/content/about.md

 Until now I have specialized myself in computational topology, in particular in general persistent homology theory.
 I am currently delving into the field of geometrical deep learning.-->

 Hello, and welcome to my website!
 I am Manuel Lecha, a Research Scientist at the Mathematics & Computer Science department of the University of Barcelona.
-I hold an MSc in Mathematics from the Universitat Politècnica de Catalunya (UPC) and two BScs, one in Mathematics, and another in Computer Science, both from the University of Barcelona (UB).
+I hold an MSc in Mathematics from the Polytechnic University of Catalonia (UPC) and two BScs, one in Mathematics, and another in Computer Science, both from the University of Barcelona (UB).

 My main fields of interest are geometry, applied algebraic topology, group theory, category theory, artificial intelligence and algorithmics.
 During my bachelor's and master's thesis, I got into the field of topological data analysis, in particular, I studied the theory and applications of persistent homology, in both its univariate and multivariate versions.

 Currently, I am delving into the field of geometrical deep learning---invariance and equivariance w.r.t. group actions as a prior for building new deep neural network architectures.
 I am falling in love with that approach!

 On this page I will provide an overview of my professional and academic experiences.
-However, if you are just interested in a one-page summary of it, I personally invite you to take a look at my [CV](https://cvws.icloud-content.com/B/ASyUNn3BJI4Zy_Q0Z1zPP3xagCLxAZOJ04gbP_3sj7ble6R0eAf5_Fr5/ManuelLecha_CV_2022.pdf?o=AtlnXuQpqplgqq-i0yKv9n4olI66Hw4hnRv_PGH1SZhH&v=1&x=3&a=CAogTfbu0TgpKMQ9JVsGxeDJkMO3y8o2Y18tTVqBlA2WEQoSbxDQj6SY3jAY0Oz_md4wIgEAUgRagCLxWgT5_Fr5aifbQSz6Y4lJ2ysNsDgdoHiw2c16Kiw3zRt50MFZMHhTPrBK23imcnlyJ_VxJmK2eujZ39pCfZMEUBjk1HDMVyl14UdvJd4fBodwEfE3VrL2CA&e=1674554898&fl=&r=1c1c2c92-c64f-4ac0-a5c1-57652dfe51a3-1&k=LN3tldMbJ3A2gt-Wi0P3RA&ckc=com.apple.clouddocs&ckz=com.apple.CloudDocs&p=43&s=iSB4EjSLj42YGhHMLSlx8EcNLWM&cd=i).
+However, if you are just interested in a one-page summary of it, I personally invite you to take a look at my [Curriculum Vitae](https://cvws.icloud-content.com/B/ASyUNn3BJI4Zy_Q0Z1zPP3xagCLxAZOJ04gbP_3sj7ble6R0eAf5_Fr5/ManuelLecha_CV_2022.pdf?o=AtlnXuQpqplgqq-i0yKv9n4olI66Hw4hnRv_PGH1SZhH&v=1&x=3&a=CAogTfbu0TgpKMQ9JVsGxeDJkMO3y8o2Y18tTVqBlA2WEQoSbxDQj6SY3jAY0Oz_md4wIgEAUgRagCLxWgT5_Fr5aifbQSz6Y4lJ2ysNsDgdoHiw2c16Kiw3zRt50MFZMHhTPrBK23imcnlyJ_VxJmK2eujZ39pCfZMEUBjk1HDMVyl14UdvJd4fBodwEfE3VrL2CA&e=1674554898&fl=&r=1c1c2c92-c64f-4ac0-a5c1-57652dfe51a3-1&k=LN3tldMbJ3A2gt-Wi0P3RA&ckc=com.apple.clouddocs&ckz=com.apple.CloudDocs&p=43&s=iSB4EjSLj42YGhHMLSlx8EcNLWM&cd=i).

 <br>
 <hr>